paloukari/NIH-Chest-X-rays-Classification/README.md

 ![All Diagnoses](images/all_diagnoses.png)

-Further, because neural networks rely upon large training sets, we discard any rare diagnoses, that is, we eliminate those with fewer than 1000 occurences.
+Further, because neural networks rely upon large training sets, we discard any rare diagnoses, that is, we eliminate those with fewer than 1000 occurrences.
 The resulting distribution of diagnoses is shown below.

 ![Clean Categories](images/clean_categories.png)